 I focus the main analysis on firm-quarter observations between 1990Q1-2007Q4.
-The series for ε_t^m begins in January 1990, due to availability of the tick-by-tick data for fed funds futures.
-To exclude the exceptional conditions during the onset of the Great Recession and the federal funds rate hitting the zero lower bound leading to little variation in the implied ε_t^m series, I stop the sample before 2008 and focus on an unbroken spell of conventional monetary capturing the revelation of the FOMC's private information, Section 2.4 discusses the main results holding also under monetary shock identification following Jarocinski and Karadi (2020) or Romer and Romer (2004).

-policy operations.
-15 Since the regression specifications include firm-level fixed effects, I only include data from firms which are observed for at least 40 quarters during 1990Q1-2007Q4.
-The resulting underlying unbalanced panel contains 227,787 firm-quarter observations.
+The series for $\varepsilon_t^m$ begins in January 1990, due to availability of the tick-by-tick data for fed funds futures.
+To exclude the exceptional conditions during the onset of the Great Recession and the federal funds rate hitting the zero lower bound leading to little variation in the implied $\varepsilon_t^m$ series, I stop the sample before 2008 and focus on an unbroken spell of conventional monetary policy operations.
+Since the regression specifications include firm-level fixed effects, I only include data from firms which are observed for at least 40 quarters during 1990Q1-2007Q4.